How to Share Photos With Pixelfed — Free Instagram Alternative

 Enable or Disable Comments

 You might want to enable or disable comments for your post.
-Click on the three small gray vertical circles.
+Click on the three small gray circles.
 Then click on Enable Comments or Disable Comments.

 Post Management